 The word kimochi is made up of 2 characters that mean energy, spirit, mind and heart (ki – 気) and hold, carry, have possession (持ち).
 So we can keep in mind that the word involves holding something in our mind and heart.
 Also, it means preparation, readiness, attitude and sympathy.

 Kimochi is used to describe an emotional state, a reflective and irrational feeling, an emotion that cannot be controlled, especially romantic feelings.
 It is also used to express feelings of thanks and love.
-It is also used as an adjective to express disgust or comfort.
+It is also used as an adjective to express displeasure or comfort.

-Be careful when using Kimochi
+Be careful when using the word kimochi

-Using Kimochi and its other meanings
+Using the word kimochi and its other meanings

 Below we will see some variations and expressions of the word and their meanings:

-- Kimochiii [気持ちいい] = feeling good, feeling good;
+- Kimochiii (気持ちいい) = feeling good, feeling good;

-Phrases with the word kimochi:
+Sentences with the word kimochi:

 |My feelings||私の気持ち||watashi no kimochi|

-|This rain is good||雨が気持ちいい||ame ga kimochi ii|
+|This rain is good||雨が気持ちいい||love ga kimochi ii|

-|Feel young||気持ちは若い||kimochi wa wakai|
+|feel young||気持ちは若い||kimochi wa wakai|